nygard/class-dump/README.md

 This will filter out any class in namespace *APH* and *MC*.

 ### Ignored symbols
-It may happen that some symbols gets obfuscated when it shouldn't.
-For example you use C method and name Objective-C method using the same name.
-It will lead to linker error (*unresolved external*).
-You have to find what symbol is it and add it to list of ignored symbols.
+It may happen that some symbols get obfuscated even though they shouldn’t, e.g. if you use C method and name Objective-C method using the same name.
+It will lead to a linker error (*unresolved external*).
+You have to find what symbol is it and add it to the list of ignored symbols.

 #### Example
 ```
 -i 'deflate' -i 'curl_*'
 ```
-This will not obfuscate symbols of name *deflate* and symbols that starts with *curl_\**.
+This will not obfuscate symbols named *deflate* and symbols that start with *curl_\**.

 ### CocoaPods
 If you’re using CocoaPods in your project you can also obfuscate symbols inside external libraries.
-The only thing you need to specify path to Pods PBX project file.
-It’s located inside .xcodeproj directory.
+The only thing you need is to specify path to Pods PBX project file.
+It’s located inside the .xcodeproj directory.
 Utility will modify configurations and precompiled headers so that they’re also obfuscated.

 #### Example
 ```